Kate, Princess of Wales, apologizes for editing family photo that fueled rumors about her health

 The release of the photo followed weeks of gossip on social media about what had happened to Kate since she left a hospital Jan.
 29 after a nearly two-week stay following planned surgery.
 She hadn’t been seen publicly since Christmas Day.

-Although the palace initially said that it would only provide significant updates and that she would not return to royal duties before Easter — March 31 this year — it followed up with a statement last month by saying she was doing well and reiterating its previous statement.
+Although the palace initially said that it would only provide significant updates and that she would not return to royal duties before Easter — March 31 this year — it followed up with a statement last month saying she was doing well.

-“Kensington Palace made it clear in January the timelines of the princess’ recovery and we’d only be providing significant updates,” the palace said Feb.
-29. “That guidance stands.”

 At the time, royal aides told The Sun newspaper: “We’ve seen the madness of social media and that is not going to change our strategy.
 There has been much on social media but the princess has a right to privacy and asks the public to respect that.”